glouw/andvaranaut/README.md

     1, 2, 3, 4: Select inventory attack item
     W A S D and Mouse: Movement and combat

-## Combat
+# Combat
 Your enemy, be it dweller or beast, can be attacked in different ways.

-    MELEE
+## Melee

 Enemies can be hurt from four melee directions.
 To do so, select a melee weapon from your inventory, hold down the mouse, and draw a directional shape from the center of the screen.
 Enemies will attempt to block your attack.
 Be crafty by faking hits before striking.
 Watch your green fatigue bar while striking - too long of a swing will tire you out.

-    RANGE
+## Range

 Attacking with a range weapon creates an on screen reticule.
 The smaller the reticule, the more accurate the shot.
 Ranged weapons, like the dwarven revolver, suffer from poor target reticules but can be employed to tremendous effect up close.
 Watch your green bar while drawing your bow or aiming your cannon - your fatigue quickly deplenishes.

-    MAGIC
+## MAGIC

 Casting magic requires both a scroll and a wand be be present in your inventory.
 While using the inventory, hover over the scroll to reveal its spell glpyh.
 Equip the wand, and draw the shape of the spell glyph.
 The accuracy of the casted glpyh will determine the potentcy of the spell (if available).
 Watch your blue mana bar as you cast your spell - if you run out, the spell will reset, and you will suffer a casting penalty.

 ## Contributing
 Sprite and tile art is always welcome but must be suitable for all ages.